 Clyde's Bistro & Barroom opened in 2009 and featured two diners.
 The 1949 O'Mahony (third row of photos above) was originally located in Berwick, PA where it was known as the Berwick Diner.
 The 1952 Mountain View (top two row of photos) was originally installed in Atlantic City, NJ where it was named the Terminal Diner.
 These diners were restored by Steve Harwin and operated at this site as Dottie's Diner and the Sweet City Diner.
 Later, the diner pair operated as Chris & Jimmy's.
 During remodeling for Clyde's Bistro, the interiors of both diners were gutted.
 One of them is now used as a bar.

 These photos are from 2010.
 In 2011, the diner was sold and reopened as the Favor Bistro.
 In 2013, the place reopened as the Katz Club Diner.
 In 2014, a fire gutted the Mountain View diner.
 It was demolished and replaced with a garden.
 The O'Mahony diner was not damaged in the fire.
 The Katz Club reopened in 2015 as a pop-up restaurant.
-For more, see these websites: 1, 2, and 3. [map]
+It looks like that business might have closed as well.
+For more, see these websites: 1 and 2. [map]

 |former Pearl Club